 Okay, so I’ve admitted before I thought breastfeeding would be so easy and natural.
 I didn’t take a class while I was pregnant with Blaire.
 Didn’t prep, didn’t do any research.
 If it was so natural, everything would just work and it’d be just as easy as everyone said it was.
-Well, that was not exactly the case.
+(Spoiler alert: not the case for me.)

 There were so many things I didn’t know with Blaire and a few things I didn’t even hear during my class before Ben was born.
 I guess some things people just forget to mention (or maybe they intentionally leave them out?!)
-As my own second breastfeeding journey is winding down, I figured I’d share them with you.
-Maybe they’ll help you or something you know.
+I’m currently in my third (and final)breastfeeding journey, so I figured I’d share my thoughts with you.
+Maybe they’ll help you or someone you know.

 1| It’s hard.